-- Learn to identify invasive aquatic plant species that are a threat to Ontario and how to prevent the spread of these unwanted species. - " Never buy or keep invasive aquatic plants.
-If you have any information about the illegal importation, distribution, or sale of invasive plants, report it immediately to the Ministry of Natural Resources and Forestry TIPS line at 1-877-TIPS-MNR (847-7667) toll-free any time. - " Don't release any aquatic plants into Ontario lakes, rivers, or streams.
-Properly dispose of unwanted aquatic plants. - >> Clean, Drain, and Dry your boat, trailer, and equipment-remove all plants, animals, and mud, and dispose of them on dry land or in the garbage. - If you see an invasive aquatic plant in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711 or report a sighting online at EDDMapS.org/Ontario
+- Learn to identify invasive aquatic plant species that are a threat to Ontario and how to prevent the spread of these unwanted species. - Never buy or keep invasive aquatic plants.
+If you have any information about the illegal importation, distribution, or sale of invasive plants, report it immediately to the Ministry of Natural Resources TIPS line at 1-877-TIPS-MNR (847-7667) toll-free any time. - Don't release any aquatic plants into Ontario lakes, rivers, or streams.
+Properly dispose of unwanted aquatic plants. - Clean, Drain, and Dryyour boat, trailer, and equipmentremove all plants, animals, and mud, and dispose of them on dry land or in the garbage.
+For more information on boater regulations in Ontario, visit: www.invadingspecies.com/invasive-species-act/. - " If you see an invasive aquatic plant in the wild, report it!